The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Preliminaries

 \subsubsection{Censoring inequalities}

-The Peres--Winkler censoring inequalities~\cite{PW13} for monotone spin systems allow one to ``guide'' the dynamics to equilibrium, using that prohibiting updates at various sites for periods of time can only slow down mixing (this next flavor of the inequality follows from the same proof of~\cite[Theorem~1.1]{PW13}; see~\cite[Theorem~2.5]{MaTo10}). \begin{theorem}[\cite{PW13}] Let $\mu_T$ be the law of continuous-time Glauber dynamics at time $T$ of a monotone system on $G$ with stationary distribution $\pi$, whose initial distribution $\mu_0$ is such that $\mu/\pi$ is increasing.
-Set $0=t_0 < t_1 <\ldots < t_k = T$ for some $k$, let $(\Lambda_i)_{i=1}^k$ be subsets of the sites $\Lambda$, and let $\tilde\mu_T$ be the law at time $T$ of the censored dynamics, started at $\mu_0$, where only updates within $\Lambda_i$ are kept in the time interval $[t_{i-1},t_i)$.
-Then $\|\mu_T-\pi\|_\tv \leq \|\tilde\mu_T-\pi\|_\tv$ and $\mu_T \preceq \tilde\mu_T$; moreover, $\mu_T/\pi$ and $\tilde\mu_T/\pi$ are both increasing. \end{theorem}
+The Peres--Winkler censoring inequalities~\cite{PW13} for monotone spin systems allow one to ``guide'' the dynamics to equilibrium, using that prohibiting updates at various sites for periods of time can only slow down mixing.